LAL/trackml-library/README.md

 hits, their truth association to particles, and the initial parameters of those particles.
 The test dataset contains only the recorded hits.

-The dataset is provided as a set of plain `.csv` files.
+Once unzipped, the dataset is provided as a set of plain `.csv` files.
 Each event has four associated files that contain hits, hit cells, particles, and the ground truth association between them.
 The common prefix, e.g. `event000000010`, is always `event` followed by 9 digits.